michaelburton/trackscalpel/README.md

 The Python SoundFile module does not appear to provide a way to set channel layout metadata when writing files, so while this program can read and write 5.1 and 7.1 surround, it does not write channel layout.
-You can work around this limitation by delegating to SoX.
+SoX does not properly preserve channel layout when working with WAV either, but does for FLAC so you can work around this problem by delegating cutting to SoX and using FLAC as both input and output format.

+WAV files over 2GB are not supported.
+You should use a format that supports large files such as FLAC or W64.

 ## Requirements